ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview-infrastructure.md

 ### NSX ESGs / DLRs
 NSX Edge Services Gateway (ESG) pairs are deployed.
-In all cases, one gateway pair is used for outbound traffic from automation components residing on the private network.
-In the case of VMware vCenter Server on
-{{site.data.keyword.cloud_notm}} (VCS) and ICP, a second gateway, which is known as the icp–managed edge, is deployed and configured with an uplink to the public network and an interface that is assigned to the private network.
+In all cases, one gateway pair is used for outbound traffic from automation components that reside on the private network.
+For vCenter Server and ICP, a second gateway, which is known as the icp–managed edge, is deployed and configured with an uplink to the public network and an interface that is assigned to the private network.
 Any required NSX component such as Distributed Logical